jerickjoe111/launch-school/LS180-LS181/concepts.md

 ## Schema

-A diagram can represent a database in three broad levels of abstraction:
+A diagram can represent a database structure or _schema_ in three broad levels of abstraction:

 1. Conceptual (higher level)
 2. Logical (middle level)